12 Incredible Landmarks in Maui, Hawaii to See

 West Maui Mountains

-The West Maui Mountains are one of the major volcanic landmarks in Maui and offer several exciting things to do on the island.
-The mountains include one of only two volcanoes found on the island, with the other being in Haleakala National Park.
+The West Maui Mountains are one of the major volcanic landmarks in Maui.
+The mountains include one of only two volcanoes on the island, the other being in Haleakala National Park.

 Bailey House Museum